-We still had to set up a Netflix account with an American zip code – a small point but one that’s easy to overlook.
+We still had to set up a Netflix account with a US zip code – a small point but one that’s easy to overlook.

-As we noted earlier in this Getflix review, the choice of streaming services is huge – and the Getflix website provides useful guidance about accessing these sites.
-So wherever you go, geoblockers shouldn’t compromise your entertainment watching habits.
+The choice of streaming services is huge – and the Getflix website provides useful guidance about accessing these sites.
+So wherever you go, geo-blockers shouldn’t compromise your entertainment watching habits.

 If you have any problems setting up the Getflix DNS system or its VPN, finding a solution shouldn’t be difficult.
 We found that the huge Knowledge Base included pretty much everything we could think of, with endless how-to guides offering step by step instructions.

-And when we subscribed, our Getflix review has found that the support provided to regular and free users is excellent.
+And when we subscribed, our Getflix review team found that the support provided to regular and free users is excellent.
 The only issue was speed.
-Support tickets have to be filled out, and staff took a few hours to respond (which might be something to do with their location).
+We had to fill out support tickets, and staff took a few hours to respond.
 But it’s a minor criticism, and you can generally look forward to strong support if you choose Getflix.

 As we mentioned earlier, the Getflix price includes both a 14-day trial and paid subscriptions.
-The free trial is a good way to get to know the client, although the VPN is not included, so you’ll only be able to use the Smart DNS tools.
-These are the core parts of the Getflix package, so they still offer plenty of functionality.
+The free trial is a good way to get to know the client but doesn’t include the VPN.

 Payments for subscriptions can be made via Visa, MasterCard, American Express, Discover and JCB cards, while PayPal is another option.
 Contract terms vary from a single month through to 3 months, 6 months, 12 months and 24 months, with prices decreasing as you choose longer schedules.

-Another thing we must mention in this Getflix review is that you can get a reduced Getflix price when you add extra connections, with a 25% reduction when you add extra accounts (if you already have two).
+Another thing we must mention is that you can get a reduced Getflix price when you add extra connections.
+You get a 25% reduction when you add extra accounts (if you already have two).
 So families wanting separate VPNs for different members or small businesses might find this cost-effective.

-Overall, we found that the price was fine for what Getflix offers – especially if you are into streaming.
-In that case it’s tough to beat.
+Overall, we found that the price was fine for what Getflix offers – especially if you’re into streaming.
+In that case, it’s tough to beat.

 Australia’s Getflix provides a fix of fast streaming and slick DNS spoofing, allowing entertainment lovers to work around those annoying nation-specific blockades.
-Our Getflix review crew loved the range of channels available and its reliability, and would have no problem recommending it to streamers.
+We loved the range of channels available and would have no problem recommending it to streamers.

 The standalone VPN is another story, and won’t outperform industry leaders like ExpressVPN or NordVPN.
 It’s solid enough, if a little slow, and there are a few reservations about security.
 So don’t buy Getflix for all-round performance.
 Get it to enjoy TV and movies instead.